 How It Works

 The cassette toilet is very simple to use.
-For the purpose of this post, we will focus on the Thetford C-260 model.
-That’s the cassette toilet system in our camper van.
+For the purpose of this post, we will focus on the Thetford C-260 model, the cassette toilet system in our Class B RV.
 The basic function of the cassette toilet system is the same.
-There are three main components: the toilet, the portable waste tank, and water source to flush.
+There are three main components: toilet, portable waste tank, and water source.

-The toilet is permanently secured to the outer wall of the driver’s side of the camper van.
+The toilet is permanently secured to the outer wall of the driver’s side of the RV.
 The toilet bowl turns up to 180 degrees on its base to maximize the small space.
 There is a handle along the outside of the toilet bowl that will open and close the valve to the waste holding tank below.
 Once the valve is open, push the flush button.
-Once the water has drained, close the valve.
+Close the valve after the water has drained.

 Our Rules for the Cassette Toilet

-Note: these are our personal rules for using the cassette toilet.
-Everyone will develop their own rules and routines that work best for their needs.
+Note: these are our personal rules for the cassette toilet.
+Develop rules and routines that work best for your needs.

 1. No Number Two.
 The cassette toilet is designed for number one and number two.
-However, to save tank space and for an easier rinse, we only use it for number one.
+To save tank space and for an easier rinse, we only use it for number one.
 One rinse is all that’s required to clean the tank.
-There are plenty of public restroom options to take care of number two.
+There are public restroom options to take care of number two.

 2. Toilet Paper In the Trash.
-This is another way to save tank space.
+Another way to save tank space.

 4. Chemical Free.
-To keep the camper van from smelling like a portable bathroom, we choose not to use chemicals.
+To keep the RV from smelling like a portable bathroom, we choose not to use chemicals.
 By following rules number 1 – 3, we don’t need the chemicals.

-6. Keep the Lid Down.
+5. Keep the Lid Down.
 Avoid the “splash” by making sure the lid is down before opening the valve blade.
-Sometimes pressure can build in the holding tank that can result in splashing.
+Pressure can build in the holding tank that can result in splashing.
 You don’t want to end up in the splash zone!